Citegraph/citegraph/README.md

 Note the above steps assumes you have an SSL certificate installed in `/etc/letsencrypt/live/www.citegraph.io`.
 If you don't, you can follow [this tutorial](https://dzone.com/articles/spring-boot-secured-by-lets-encrypt) to generate and install one in your VM.

-## Roadmap

-- Add visualizer of subgraphs
-- Run pagerank algorithm to attribute scores to authors and papers
-- Ingest and show coauthor relationships